CalVTP Field Training: Healdsburg Open Space/Community Fuels Reduction Project

 Thursday, April 13, 2023 10:00am to 3:00pm in Healdsburg, California

-This is an opportunity to learn about how the Healdsburg Open Space and Community Fuels Reduction Project is using the CalVTP to facilitate a vegetation management and fuels reduction program.
+This was an opportunity to learn about how the Healdsburg Open Space and Community Fuels Reduction Project is using the CalVTP to facilitate a vegetation management and fuels reduction program.

-Want to learn more about how to increase the pace and scale of fuels reduction projects in the Wildland-Urban Interface (WUI)?
-Join this field workshop on Thursday, April 13th from 10am - 3:00pm to learn how the City of Healdsburg Fire Department is working with Foresters and local operators to implement fuels treatments in their community.
-Participants will improve their understanding of how to use the CalVTP as part of a vegetation management and fuels reduction strategy and learn how to design and implement other community fire safety projects.
+This field workshop highlighted how the City of Healdsburg Fire Department is working with Foresters and local operators to implement fuels treatments in their community.
+Participants improved their understanding of how to use the CalVTP as part of a vegetation management and fuels reduction strategy and learned how to design and implement other community fire safety projects.

-Presenters will discuss project-specific environmental permitting process alternatives and challenges.
-In addition to a tour of multiple vegetation treatment types (contrasting with no treatment controls), presenters will address the challenges of community and stakeholder engagement.
-The event will feature varying vegetation types and treatments including oak woodland and chaparral.
+Presenters discussed project-specific environmental permitting process alternatives and challenges.
+In addition to a tour of multiple vegetation treatment types (contrasting with no treatment controls), presenters addressed the challenges of community and stakeholder engagement.
+The event featured varying vegetation types and treatments including oak woodland and chaparral.

 Trainers